-Creative Producer / Project Manager / Creative Consultant / Mentor
+Creative Producer / Project Manager / Creative Consultant / Teacher / Mentor

 I’m driven by a desire to make the impossible happen and to work across art forms and not be restricted by genre or how things are normally done.
 I work with mavericks, bold artists and innovators who sit at the edges of their fields with their limbs in many others.
 I’m open, collaborative and firmly believe that sharing ideas and skills makes our whole sector stronger.